About CityArchRiver Foundation

 The CityArchRiver Foundation is a 501(c)(3) non-profit organization with a mission to assure that the Gateway Arch, its grounds, neighboring public space, and attractions will be a vital, welcoming, well-supported resource to the community and nation for generations to come.
 Founded in 2009 to support and coordinate a project to connect, invigorate and expand the Arch grounds, the Foundation will become a conservancy that will collaborate with partners to operate and maintain the improvements made through the CityArchRiver project, which is scheduled to be completed in 2017.

-CityArchRiver Foundation Board:
+CityArchRiver Foundation Board of Trustees:

 William (Bill) DeWitt III, President, St. Louis Cardinals